PIEKER/Pieker/README.md

 ### App-Module

-TODO: This module contains the main class for the PIEKER Testing Platform executable.
+This module contains the main class for the PIEKER Testing Platform executable and defines the main execution workflow.

 - Directory: [`app/`](./app)
-- Documentation: TODO

 ### Architectures-Module